 Stop the Static

 The dry, cool air can cause a lot of static.
 Is your family getting shocked more lately?
-A humidifier makes the air less dry and decreases your chance of being shocked at home.
+A humidifier makes the air less dry and decreases your likelihood of being shocked at home.

 Protection for Home Furnishings

-Although you can implement single-room humidifiers to increase the humidity in specific areas of your home, this approach is not the most efficient.
+Although you can use single-room humidifiers to boost the humidity in specific areas of your home, this approach is not the most efficient.

-If you’d like to know more about boosting your home’s comfort and heating efficiency this winter, call Service Experts Heating & Air Conditioning at or schedule an appointment online for a free home air quality and comfort analysis.
+If you’d like to know more about boosting your home’s comfort and heating efficiency this winter, call Service Experts Heating & Air Conditioning at 678-235-9699 or make an appointment online for a free home air quality and comfort analysis.